-Arusha is dubbed the gate way to Tanzania’s Northern tourism circuit.
+Arusha is dubbed the gateway to Tanzania’s Northern tourism circuit.
 The town is host to Mount Meru, several National Parks, craters among other attractions.
-It boarders Kenya from the south at Namanga Town.
+It borders Kenya from the south at Namanga Town.

 We set off for a four-day road trip from Nairobi via Mombasa road and through the industrious town of Athi River on to the cosmopolitan Kitengela.
 Kitengela town is one of the Nairobi’s bedroom.
-The town is host to lots of Nairobi’s population that live in this town that’s fast growing.
-A majority work in the capital and stay here.
-We drive through Kajiado town, Isinya, Ibisil and finally we are at the Namanga Border having covered 163 kilometeres.
+The town is host to lots of Nairobi’s population that lives in this town that’s fast growing.
+A majority of work in the capital and stay here.
+We drive through Kajiado town, Isinya, Ibisil and finally we are at the Namanga Border having covered 163 kilometres.

-In about 30minutes we are cleared at the border point and embark on our final destination that’s about 110 kilometers away.
+In about 30minutes we are cleared at the border point and embark on our final destination that’s about 110 kilometres away.
 The road is clear and quite straight.
 It almost feels endless, there’s minimal traffic expect for the locals along the several small towns on the road.
 Ensure you and all passengers in your vehicle have their seat belts on.
-Also avoid over speeding, there are cops all over checking on motorist.
-Over speeding even with zero to one kilometer will have you fined by the Tanzania’s Police.
+Also, avoid over speeding, there are cops all over checking on the motorist stick to the speed stipulated on the road signs.
+Over speeding even with zero to one kilometre will have you fined by Tanzania’s Police.
 Not having a seat belt, one is equally a crime fine-able by the Tanzanian law.
-(You do not want to find yourself on the wrong side of the law in this country) ?
+(You do not want to find yourself on the wrong side of the law in this country)!

-The landscapes are breathtaking, you will encounter Maisa’s with their livestock crossing from one side to the road the another.
+The landscapes are breathtaking, you will encounter Maasai’s with their livestock crossing from one side to the road then another.
 As we approach Arusha we can see the peak of Mount Meru from a distance, she is a sight to behold.

-We arrive Arusha town late afternoon having covered a total of 273 kilometers and taken about five hours on the road.
+We arrive Arusha town late afternoon having covered a total of 273 kilometres and taken about five hours on the road.
 We check in at The Africana Grand Hotel.
 I can highly recommend this hotel as it is relatively cheap at Tshs.
 65,000 which is equivalent to 3,000 Kenya shillings for bed & Breakfast.
-The hotel is located in moderately quite neighborhood, has good food, friendly staff, clean rooms with a view of Mount Meru from a distance, and a walking distance to the city.
+The hotel is located in a moderately quiet neighbourhood, has good food, friendly staff, clean rooms with a view of Mount Meru from a distance, and a walking distance to the city.
 (What more would we ask, for that price?)